ataulien/bgfx-cmake/README.md

 CMake-compilation for the bgfx-library

 > Description is work-in-progress.
-> Currently only builds on linux.
+> Currently only builds on linux and windows (MinGW, MSVC)